0xj4an/ReFi-DAO-Website/content/resources-hub/documents/local-node-membership-agreement.md

 ## **9. Evolution of This Agreement**

-This Membership Agreement is a **living document**, designed to evolve as ReFi DAO’s ecosystem matures.
+This Membership Agreement is a **living document**, designed to evolve as ReFi DAO's ecosystem matures.
 Amendments may be proposed by ReFi DAO Global or the Local Node community, and will be made transparently, with fair notice and in alignment with the spirit of collaboration.

 Local Nodes will be informed of any proposed changes, and where material adjustments are required (e.g., changes to brand governance, IP custodianship, or funding flows), updated terms will be presented for re-signing or co-approval.